 Extinguish the candle.
 End the evening quietly.

 Another idea for Maundy Thursday is to bake bread and exchange loaves with friends and neighbors.
 For a mostly hands-off recipe, you can even start this one the day before– it’s very simple and impressive.
 Another easy and delicious recipe does require kneading, but a stand mixer can take care of that for you.
 Write out the above prayer (“Lord Jesus, stay with us…”) to give with the bread.
-While many of us are not worshipping in person now, it helps to be reminded that our dinner tables are altars, too, and Jesus is present at both.
+Our dinner tables are altars, too, and Jesus is present at both.
 Anna Ostenso Moore’s lively picture book, We Gather at this Table, with vibrant illustrations by Peter Kreuger, makes the connection between the bread that’s broken at church and the bread that’s shared at home.

 It’s been a long Lent, my friends.
 We are hungry for community, hungry for justice, hungry for Love.
 As the poet David Whyte says,